This section provides an introduction to the options available to you when developing a PHP application that needs to interact with a MySQL database.

 What are the main PHP API offerings for using MySQL?

-There are three main API options when considering connecting to a MySQL database server:
+There are two main API options when considering connecting to a MySQL database server:

 PHP's mysqli Extension